Ethics of uncertain sentience

 Debate continues over whether crustaceans, such as lobsters, are sentient and can experience pain.
 A 2021 UK review reported that evidence for sentience in lobsters is "substantial but not strong".

-The ethics of uncertain sentience is an area of applied ethics concerned with decision-making when it is unclear whether a being is sentient, understood as capable of subjective experience, feeling, or perception.
-The issue arises prominently in animal ethics, especially for invertebrates such as crustaceans and insects and for fish, where the possibility of pain is contested; it also features in debates in environmental ethics, the ethics of artificial intelligence and neuroethics.
+The ethics of uncertain sentience is an area of applied ethics concerned with decision-making when it is unclear whether a being is sentient, meaning capable of subjective experience, feeling, or perception.
+The issue appears in animal ethics, especially for invertebrates such as crustaceans, cephalopods, and insects, and for fish, where the extent of their capacity to experience pain is disputed.
+It also appears in environmental ethics, the ethics of artificial intelligence and neuroethics.

-Proposed responses in the literature include decision rules, with the precautionary principle most commonly invoked, alongside incautionary and expected-value approaches (including probabilistic variants); virtue-ethical arguments for attentiveness and caution toward possibly sentient animals; and assessment frameworks in animal welfare science.
-Ongoing discussion considers evidential standards, potential regulatory and economic costs, and the scope of moral consideration across diverse biological taxa and computational substrates.
+Proposed responses include the precautionary principle, incautionary and expected-value approaches, virtue-ethical arguments for attentiveness toward possibly sentient animals, and assessment frameworks in animal welfare science.
+Discussion also concerns evidential standards, regulatory and economic costs, and the scope of moral consideration across biological taxa and computational substrates.